Name: ECS 235A, Computer and Information Security

 To access the class web site, go to Canvas (http://canvas.ucdavis.edu) and log in using your campus login and password.
 Then go to ECS 235A in your schedule.
 I will post announcements, assignments, handouts, and grades there, and you must submit assignments there.
 The alternate web site,

 There will be both homework and a project, which tentatively will each be weighted 50%.
-I reserve the right to change this.
+We reserve the right to change this.
 There will be no final examination.

 The UC Davis Code of Academic Conduct,